yashp1932/Plant-It-Automatic-Watering-System/README.md

 # Plant-It — Smart Watering System 🌿

 **Plant-It** is a fully automated plant watering system built on an ESP8266 microcontroller.
-It identifies plants using Pl@ntNet and OpenAI, retrieves their optimal moisture ranges, and waters them accordingly — all while connecting live to a React web dashboard for easy monitoring.
+It identifies plants using Pl@ntNet and OpenAI, retrieves their optimal moisture ranges, and waters them accordingly; all while connecting live to a React web dashboard for easy monitoring.

 ---
 ## 🔍 Explore